If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 With a spare afternoon left, it’s a good idea to visit Preveli Monastery.

-It dates back to the Middle Ages and the history of the place has huge importance for the local population.
+It dates back to the Middle Ages, and the history of the place is of huge importance to the local population.

 Preveli was an active center for the organization of rebellions against the Turks.
 The monastery contributed to Crete’s independence and political union with Greece.